sybrew/the-seo-framework/readme.txt

 * **Leaves no room for errors**
 We focus on quality rather than selling you useless features.
 This means that this plugin performs faster, is more accurate, has fewer bugs, and is more sustainable than others.
 The added benefit is that your site is unlikely to get penalized by search engines.

+* **Is cleaner than all others**
+The SEO Framework is built for the small to large corporations and enterprises.
+The interface seamlessly integrates within WordPress, and interacting with it feels natural.

+* **Improves search presence**
+The SEO Framework ranks your website distinctively by enabling breadcrumbs for Google Search, and by automatically generating titles and descriptions according to Google's guidelines.
+It also notifies Google, Bing, Yandex, and all connected search networks automatically of your website's changes with its built-in sitemap.

+* **Improves social sharing**
+The SEO Framework automatically supports the Open Graph and Twitter Cards protocols, this helps your posts stand out when shared on various social networks.

 * **Helps you optimize your metadata**
 The SEO Framework is the only plugin that literally has pixel-perfect guidelines for Google Search.
-It took years of research to get this right, and this means you can manually optimize your pages without making crucial mistakes.
+It took years of research to get this right, and this means you can manually optimize your pages without making critical mistakes.

 * **Creates a beautiful overview**
 On your post overview pages, you'll find color-coded guidelines.
 They tell you how to improve when hovering over it with your mouse.

 * **Is completely accessible**
-We handpicked our color scheme so that people with any type of color-vision deficiency can distinguish them.
-Full keyboard navigation support is also implemented.
+We handpicked our color scheme so that people with any type of color-vision deficiency can distinguish these.
+Full keyboard-navigation support is also implemented.

-* **Is cleaner than all others**
-The SEO Framework is built for the small to large corporations and enterprises.
-The interface seamlessly integrates within WordPress, and interacting with it feels natural.

 * **Is always doing it right**
 The SEO Framework steers you from making significant and common SEO mistakes.
-It also leaves little room for you to mess up, because the plugin already does everything for you.
+It also leaves little room for you to mess up because the plugin already does everything for you.
 It also automatically prevents duplicated content mistakes by enforcing strict canonical URL rules, which is something many other plugins don't do.

 * **Follows best-practices and beyond**
 We built the plugin according to all WordPress coding guidelines.
 This means it neatly integrates with everything else made according to it, like bbPress and WooCommerce.
 This also means that the plugin is secure (there's no record of exploits) and extensible.

 * **Is built with developers in mind**
 We encourage other developers to add functionality to this plugin.
-We've done so ourself, already, with our [extensions](https://theseoframework.com/extensions/).
+We've done so ourselves, already, with our [extensions](https://theseoframework.com/extensions/).
 Feel free to join in on our efforts!

 * **Respects your privacy**
 Unlike others, this plugin has no links that cloak your information, and it doesn't automatically share your email address with third parties.
-Learn more from our strict [privacy policy](https://theseoframework.com/privacy-policy/#pluginprivacyinformation).
+Learn more from our strictly adhered-to [privacy policy](https://theseoframework.com/privacy-policy/#pluginprivacyinformation).

 = Getting started =